Jump Restore Light Transport: Practical setup

-In \autoref{sec:numerical-study}, we empirically compare this jump Restore algorithm with the Markov chain $\markovchain^\largestepprobability$.
-As it will turn out, ensuring global discovery by the regeneration mechanism is superior to relying on the large scale proposals affected by \eqref{eq:practical-setup-mixture-proposal-kernel}.
-We can even prove this theoretically as we will do in the next section.
-A theoretical convergence analysis can be found in \autoref{sec:theoretical-analysis}.
+In \autoref{sec:numerical-study}, we empirically compare this Jump Restore process with the Markov chain $\markovchain^\largestepprobability$.
+As it will turn out, ensuring global discovery by the regeneration mechanism is superior to relying on the large scale proposals affected by \eqref{eq:mixture-proposal-kernel}.
+We can even prove this theoretically as we do in Section B of the supplemental material of this work.